 Building the business case

 To build the business case for universal design, user-centered designers might first measure the content or service’s accessibility (see below) and, second, convince stakeholders that it’s a worthwhile investment.
-Some arguments include:
+Some experts like Andy Defrancesco advise that the arguments should include:

 - Accessible content is more findable (SEO benefits) and more shareable (social media benefits).